 #1: If it is important, we will always find a way to pay for it

 The 100 dollars or so required for the shoes were an astronomical amount for me at the time.
 I grew up in a household where we did not get allowances.
 My parents figured they are already providing everything that I can possibly need to be successful in school, so why give me spending money?

 Was it hard for a 15 year old boy going through a growth spurt to give up lunch and save the money instead?
 Of course it was, but I wanted to make the Varsity team THAT much.
-And it absolutely helped.
+And it absolutely helped by Personal Trainer Cumming GA.
 Because I had to make a substantial investment, I made sure I followed the instructions and get the most benefit out of it.

 #2 Investing in self-improvement works

 It is more than just about saving up that money.
 It is about understanding that I needed help and finding a way to reach out for help.